 As of March 17, over 7.5 million players had pre-registered for Apex Legends Mobile.

-Respawn Entertainment are taking a hands-on approach when it comes to development of the mobile version, but it is a separate team from the main PC and console version.
+Respawn Entertainment is taking a hands-on approach when it comes to the development of the mobile version, but it is a separate team from the main PC and console version.

 “We’ve built a dedicated team here at Respawn filled with experts in mobile game development to lead the creation of Apex Legends Mobile,” former Apex game director Grenier said.
 “But it’s a collaborative effort with our established Apex Legends team and other partners.”

 According to a previous report from IGN India, Tencent is part of the development.
 Having ported Call of Duty to handheld devices, the Chinese company already has a wealth of experience in the field.

 Apex Legends Mobile is available on both iOS and Android devices.

 Playing on iOS will also allow you to play Apex Legends Mobile on iPad, with the larger screen.